ritual. ross island, antarctic

 sound installation

 contingere is a sound installation composed of audio renderings of habituating.
 Increasingly ambiguous within new spatial confines, the sounds emitted from contingere are reminiscent of loss, absence and intimately known mystery.
-The 20 minute 2 channel audio loop plays continually, echoing through the 9th floor halls of the SAIC Sharp Building, 03 Wabash, Chicago, IL, for 168 hours.
+The 20 minute 2 channel audio loop plays continually, echoing through the 9th floor halls of the School of the Art Institute of Chicago, Sharp Building, 03 Wabash, Chicago, IL, for 168 hours.

 contextualized language